QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

 \section{QShield Architecture}

-We propose QShield, a hybrid quantum--classical neural network architecture designed to leverage the complementary strengths of both paradigms.
-A schematic overview of the QShield architecture is shown in Fig.~\ref{fig:qshield_architecture}.
-At a high level, QShield comprises four integrated components, each of which is described in detail in the following subsections.
+We propose QShield, a hybrid quantum--classical neural network architecture designed to leverage the complementary strengths of both computational paradigms.
+A schematic overview of the QShield architecture is presented in Fig.~\ref{fig:qshield_architecture}.
+At a high level, QShield comprises four integrated components, each of which is described in detail in the subsequent subsections:

-\begin{enumerate} \item \textbf{Feature Extraction and Quantum Encoding.} A classical CNN backbone first extracts rich intermediate features from the input data, which are then encoded into quantum states using a scheme that preserves the geometric and statistical properties of the data. \item \textbf{Entanglement Patterns and Noise Modeling.} Four distinct entanglement patterns are employed to explore their effect on model performance and robustness.
-A realistic quantum noise model is applied across all simulations to mimic hardware imperfections. \item \textbf{Dynamic Fusion Coefficient.} A lightweight MLP adaptively computes a fusion coefficient $\alpha \in [0, 1]$, which regulates the relative contributions of the classical and quantum outputs. \item \textbf{Hybrid Output Fusion.} The final prediction is produced by combining the classical and quantum outputs according to the learned fusion coefficient $\alpha$, balancing conventional feature learning with quantum-enhanced representations. \end{enumerate}
+\begin{enumerate} \item \textbf{Feature Extraction and Quantum Encoding.} A classical CNN backbone extracts rich intermediate features from the input data, which are subsequently encoded into quantum states using a scheme that preserves the geometric and statistical properties of the data. \item \textbf{Entanglement Patterns and Noise Modeling.} Four distinct entanglement patterns are implemented to explore their impact on model performance and robustness.
+A realistic quantum noise model is applied across all simulations to emulate hardware imperfections. \item \textbf{Dynamic Fusion Coefficient.} A lightweight MLP adaptively computes a fusion coefficient $\alpha \in [0, 1]$, which regulates the relative contributions of the classical and quantum outputs. \item \textbf{Hybrid Output Fusion.} The final prediction is generated by combining the classical and quantum outputs according to the learned fusion coefficient $\alpha$, effectively balancing conventional feature learning with quantum-enhanced representations. \end{enumerate}